How to use OpenFrame

 2. Maximizes the user project area, allowing for greater customization and integration of alternative SoCs or user-specific projects at the same hierarchy level.

-1. Pins that previously connected to CPU functions (e.g., flash controller interface, SPI interface, UART) are now repurposed as general-purpose I/O, offering flexibility for various applications.
+1. Pins that previously connected to CPU functions (e.g., flash controller interface, SPI interface, UART) are now repurposed as configurable general-purpose I/O, making it more complicated, but offers more flexibility for various applications.

 The OpenFrame harness is ideal for those looking to implement custom SoCs or integrate user projects without the constraints of an existing SoC.